insyncsolutions/appseconnectdocs/_posts/Getting-Started/2022-03-07-accessing-portal.md

 * Project can be deleted from recent accessed tab by implementer/dev/ISV partner/Implementation partner  [except new end customer/ user].
 * Only projects where the user has access can be added.

-For example: Let say you have logged in the portal with a user who doesn't have permission more than two projects (e.g-solera) now if you would search with any keyword related "solera"  it would not come in the search list.
+For example : Let say you have logged in the portal with a user who doesn't have permission more than two projects (e.g-solera) now if you would search with any keyword related "solera"  it would not come in the search list.